Akabane Nature Observatory Park

 Akabane Nature Observatory Park (赤羽自然観察公園, Akabane Shizen Kansatsu Kōen) is a public park for viewing nature in Kita Ward, Tokyo, Japan.

 History

-The park opened on 1 April 1999.
+A portion of the former Akabane Detachment of the JGSDF Garrison, the park was opened on 1 April 1999.
 There are springs in the park, and they have been utilized to restore the nature that was once seen in this area.
-The park is maintained so that the visitors can observe and touch nature, as shown in the name of the park.
-Admission is free.
+The park is maintained so that the visitors can observe and touch nature, as shown in the name of the park, with free admission.